If you’re a fintech founder or product owner, updating your UI could lead to big gains in user acquisition, retention, and profitability.

 Financial technology is one of the fastest growing industries in the digital space, offering users new ways to manage finances, invest, and pay, with financial UX design playing a crucial role in creating user-friendly and memorable experiences.
 But beneath the surface of many successful fintech companies lies an often overlooked problem – an outdated user interface (UI).
-Outdated fintech UIs aren’t just a cosmetic issue; they can have a direct and significant impact on your bottom line.
+Outdated fintech UIs aren’t just a cosmetic issue; they can have a direct and significant impact on your bottom line by hindering financial processes, making it harder to comply with regulatory requirements and manage compliance efficiently.

 If you’re a fintech founder or product owner, updating your UI could lead to big gains in user acquisition, retention, and profitability.
 This post will break down why outdated UIs cost more than you think and what you can do about it.